 First, when running over bad bumps, the cord attached to the weight may get off the pulley.
 In this case, the index would point down with a full boiler.
-All that is necessary to right it is to put the cord back in place again.
-Should the cord break the same thing would happen as described above.
+All that is necessary to right it, is to put the cord back in place again.
+Should the cord break, the same thing would happen, as described above.

-When the boiler is blown off and the steam pressure reduced to zero, it is possible for the water to evaporate out of the bucket.
+When the boiler is blown off, and the steam pressure reduced to zero, it is possible for the water to evaporate out of the bucket.
 The weight being heavier than the empty bucket, would cause the index to stand up vertical with no water in the boiler.
-This condition can readily be determined by turning the index down and releasing it.
+This condition can readily be determined by turning the index down, and releasing it.
 The speed with which it flies back and the sound will indicate the absence of water in the indicator.
-In such a case, after pumping water into the boiler, the index should again be turned down, which will allow the float bucket to sink and fill with water.
+In such a case after pumping water into the boiler, the index should again be turned down, which will allow the float bucket to sink and fill with water.
 It is then in good working order.

-It is sometimes true that the index, when turned down, will not come back into place again, provided there is full steam pressure and the car is standing still.
+It is sometimes true that the index when turned down will not come back into place again, provided there is full steam pressure, and the car is standing still.
 When the car is in motion, however, the jar will cause the float to find the proper level.
-It is good practice to move the index down every now and then, while running, to test it; and if it works back up it is reasonably certain that the water level is as indicated.
+It is good practice to move the index up and down, every now and then, while running, to test it.
+Also, if the indicator spindle is kept well olied with cylinder oil, it will cause it to be more sensitive.
+The oiling must be done when there is no pressure in the boller; otherwise, the oil would not run in.